nekobird/rocket/documentation/viewport.md

 # `Viewport`

 Viewport is the visible viewing region of your document.
-This static class helps you get useful accurate and reliable information (dimensions, scrolling properties, etc).
+This static class helps you get useful, accurate, and reliable viewport information.
-It also, easily, lets you toggle document scrolling without writing much code.

 ## Import